constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/Part03_Aggregate_Theory.md

 Around this time I recall seeing continued fractions once in a great while, never with much explanation, in what seemed to be weird disjointed contexts.
 Continued fractions seemed strange and incomprehensible.
 Little did I know that they are just the other side of the Euclidean coin, intimately connected to one of my favorite algorithms!

-My first real "aha!" moment with continued fractions came from reading articles on cut-the-knot while solving Project Euler problems.
+My first real "aha!" moment with continued fractions came from reading articles on [cut-the-knot](https://www.cut-the-knot.org/) while solving [Project Euler](https://projecteuler.net/) problems.
 I immediately realized that continued fractions are a deeply satisfying answer to the question Dan Friedman inspired.
 I also knew that my junior high self would have likely appreciated that explanation, and so I immediately knew I had another partial answer to the question "How to teach math?" that I had to keep track of.

-Days after that, I was reading the then-recent paper "Functional Pearl: Enumerating the Rationals" by Jeremy Gibbons, Richard Bird, and David Lester.
+Days after that, I was reading the then-recent paper "[Functional Pearl: Enumerating the Rationals](https://www.cs.ox.ac.uk/people/jeremy.gibbons/publications/rationals.pdf) by Jeremy Gibbons, David Lester, and Richard Bird.
 This was my first introduction to the Stern-Brocot tree and it's connection to the Euclidean algorithm and the Calkin-Wilf trees.
 Soon after reading that paper, I knew that the Stern-Brocot tree was one of the most important partial answers I had ever stumbled upon to "How to teach math?".

-I was struck with this force of revelation for four reasons: first of all, The Stern-Brocot tree provides a very appealing mental model for thinking about continued fractions.
+I was struck with this force of revelation for at least four reasons: first of all, The Stern-Brocot tree provides a very appealing mental model for thinking about continued fractions.
 Now I believed I could successfully introduce these ideas to my five-year old self.
 Being able to increase my bid from "my Junior High self" to "my 5-year old self" was _extremely_ interesting.

 Second, the Stern-Brocot tree is a naturally motivated demonstration that the "wrong way to add fractions" is useful.
 The mediant very nicely illustrates and motivates the property of being well-defined, because it is not a well-defined "function", and this demonstrates that these "functions", while not functions in the strictest sense of the word, can still in fact be very useful, which is a wonderful thing to learn early.